’Aggressive’ squirrel addicted to cheese-flavored snacks at Seattle park

 A lot of Discovery Park’s visitors don’t mind her or her appetite.
 They occasionally bring snacks just for Kevin.

 Lauren Simpson, a member of the Facebook group, said she and her daughter went to the park and the little girl chased Kevin.
-The 3-year-old even picked him up.
+The 3-year-old even picked her up.

 “As soon as Kevin was back on the ground," Simpson said, "it was like nothing had happened.
 Kevin just stood there unfazed.”